Skip to main content

 Generally, yes.
 Even as criminal charges, a DUI/DWI can still appear as a traffic offense on your driving record.
 This means that background checks that include driving records from states’ departments of motor vehicles (DMVs) will likely contain information about the incident.

-A criminal DUI/DWI offense will generally appear on a criminal background check as well.
+Yes, a criminal DUI/DWI offense will generally appear on a criminal background check as well.
+Criminal background checks may affect things like your employment and housing applications.

 What Are the Criminal Charges for a DUI/DWI?